Estimated reading time: 4 minutes

-With the chilly weather expected to bring freezing temperatures this week, we all need to take care of our pets to keep them safe and warm.
-Does your dog prefer to cuddle up with a blanket on the sofa, rather than go for a walk outside?
-Just because your dog has a heavy, thick coat, he will still feel the temperatures drop.
-It’s just as likely that your dog will suffer from low body temperature and even hypothermia, and frostbite symptoms of frozen skin, as humans do.
+With the chilly weather expected to bring freezing temperatures this week, we all need to care for our pets to keep them safe and warm.
+Does your dog prefer to cuddle up with a blanket on the sofa rather than go for a walk outside?
+Because your dog has a heavy, thick coat, he will still feel the temperatures drop.
+It’s just as likely that your dog will suffer from low body temperature, hypothermia, and frostbite symptoms of frozen skin as humans do.

 - A dog’s fur coat will provide some protection against the terrible, cold weather, but the majority of domestic dogs are not adapted to cope with freezing temperatures.

-- With some common sense and simple steps, you can safeguard your dog from the freezing cold.
-Many of the precautions and measures you take yourself to keep warm, will also keep your pooch warm and safe.
+- You can safeguard your dog from the cold with some common sense and simple steps.
+Many precautions and measures you take to keep warm will also keep your pooch warm and safe.

 Limit dog walking time outdoors

-A dog’s ears and nose are very exposed in freezing cold weather, and their paws in contact with cold pavements, so it’s best to only take them outside for periods of exercise and activity, with shorter, brisk walks.
-Never place your dogs outside for long periods of time and leave them unattended.
-If your dog really doesn’t like the cold weather, its best to avoid late evening walks and instead change your walking routine and go to the park late morning or early afternoon, when you may at least see some sunshine.
+A dog’s ears and nose are very exposed in cold weather, and their paws are in contact with cold pavements, so it’s best to only take them outside for periods of exercise and activity, with shorter, brisk walks.
+Never place your dogs outside for long periods and leave them unattended.
+If your dog doesn’t like the cold weather, it is best to avoid late evening walks and instead change your walking routine and go to the park late morning or early afternoon, when you may at least see some sunshine.
 Play games of fetch and chase a ball together, keeping you both warm while you run around.

 Dress them in sensible, warm outerwear